GithaigaNgugi/airbnb-clone-project/README.md

 - **Property ⇄ Review:** One-to-many (a property has many reviews)
 - **Booking ⇄ Payment:** One-to-one (each booking has one payment)

+## 🧩 Feature Breakdown

+This section provides a detailed breakdown of the core features implemented in the Airbnb Clone backend and how each contributes to the overall functionality of the application.

+---

+### 1. **User Management**
+Handles user registration, login, and profile updates.
+It ensures secure authentication and manages user-related data, allowing users to personalize their experience and interact with other parts of the system.

+---

+### 2. **Property Management**
+Enables users (hosts) to list, update, and remove property listings.
+This feature is central to the platform, allowing for a diverse catalog of rental spaces to be created and managed.

+---

+### 3. **Booking System**
+Allows users to reserve properties for specific dates.
+It manages booking records, availability checks, and prevents double bookings, supporting a smooth reservation process.

+---

+### 4. **Payment Processing**
+Integrates with payment services to handle transactions related to bookings.
+It ensures secure and verifiable payments while recording essential transaction details for reference and reporting.

+---

+### 5. **Review System**
+Users can leave feedback and ratings on properties they’ve stayed at.
+This builds trust on the platform, helps users make informed decisions, and allows property owners to improve based on guest input.

+---

+### 6. **API Documentation**
+The API is fully documented using the OpenAPI specification and GraphQL schema definitions.
+This improves developer experience, supports front-end integration, and enables third-party services to interact with the backend easily.

+---

+### 7. **Database Optimization**
+Implements indexing, caching, and query optimizations to improve backend performance.
+This is crucial for maintaining speed and scalability as user and property data grows.

+---

+### 8. **Asynchronous Tasks**
+Uses Celery and Redis to handle background jobs like sending notifications and processing payments.
+This offloads time-consuming tasks and ensures that the user interface remains responsive.

 ## 📚 Additional Resources